 How do I prepare for a TOEFL or IELTS test?

-When, where and how can I take the official TOEFL exam?
+When, where and how can I take the official TOEFL test?

-The official TOEFL exam is not given in Bern; however, you can take it in other Swiss cities (e.g. Geneva, Lausanne, St. Gallen and Zurich).
-You can register and check the test dates on the TOEFL website.
+The official TOEFL test is not given in Bern; however, you can take it in other Swiss cities (e.g. Geneva, Lausanne, St. Gallen and Zurich).
+You can register for the test and check for available test dates on the official TOEFL website.

 When, where and how can I take the IELTS?